Apps for Phones and Devices

-I can support you reaching your goals.
+I can support you in reaching your goals.

 You understanding your options is important to me.
 I'll speak to you in a language you can understand, avoiding heavy tech jargon so we're constantly on the same page.
 You'll get honest, straightforward input and feedback from me.

 I won't give you a lengthy sales pitch.
-Our call will be entirely focused on supporting you reaching your goals.
+Our call will be entirely focused on supporting you in reaching your goals.